 Capital assets, which include equipment, are reported in the governmental column in the government-wide financial statements.
 Capital assets are defined by the government as assets with an initial, individual cost of more than \$1,000 and an estimated useful life in excess of three years.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 General infrastructure assets acquired prior to July 1, 2004 are not reported in the basic financial statements.
-As of June 30, 2020 and 2019, \$1,098,267 of infrastructure has been recorded in these financial statements.
+As of June 30, 2021 and 2020, \$1,129,402 and \$1,098,267, respectively, of infrastructure has been recorded in these financial statements.